 Inventories are stated at the lower of cost or market on a lot basis each quarter.
 A lot is determined by the cut, clarity, size, and weight of the sapphires.
 Inventory consists of sapphire jewels that meet rigorous grading criteria and are of cuts and sizes most commonly used in the jewelry industry.
-As of March 31, 2017 (Successor) and December 31, 2016 (Successor), the Company carried primarily loose sapphire jewels and loose sapphire jewels held as samples.
+As of June 30, 2017 (Successor) and December 31, 2016 (Successor), the Company carried primarily loose sapphire jewels and loose sapphire jewels held as samples.
 Samples are used to show potential customers what the jewelry would look like.
 Promotional items given to customers that are not expected to be returned will be removed from inventory and expensed.
-There have been no promotional items given to customers as of March 31, 2017.
+There have been no promotional items given to customers as of June 30, 2017.
 The Company performs its own in-house assessment based on gem guide and the current market price for metals to value its inventory on an annual basis or if circumstances dictate sooner to determine if the estimated fair value is greater or less than cost.
 In addition, the inventory is reviewed each quarter by the Company against industry prices from gem-guide and if there is a potential impairment, the Company would appraise the inventory.
-The estimated fair value is subject to significant change due to changes in popularity of cut, perceived grade of the clarity of the sapphires, the number, type and size of inclusions, the availability of other similar quality and size sapphires, and other factors.
-As a result, the internal assessed value of the sapphires could be significantly lower from the current estimated fair value.
+The estimated fair value is subject to significant change due to changes in popularity of cut, perceived grade of the clarity of the sapphires, the number, type and size of inclusions, the availability of value.
 Loose sapphire jewels do not degrade in quality over time and are not subject to fashion trends.
-The estimated fair value per management's internal assessment is greater than the cost, therefore, there is no indicator of impairment as of March 31, 2017 (Successor).
+The estimated fair value per management's internal assessment is greater than the cost, therefore, there is no indicator of impairment as of June 30, 2017 (Successor).